Ambidexterity: Martial arts

 The traditional martial arts tend to feature a larger number of practitioners who have intentionally developed ambidexterity to a high degree, compared to athletes in combat sports.
 This is because unlike sports, which have structured rules and common player preferences, traditional martial arts are intended for situations such as self-defense, in which a wider array of physical challenges may occur.

 Some arts and schools practice all or most techniques and movements with both sides, while others emphasize that some techniques should only be trained on the right or the left (though both sides tend to eventually receive nearly equal attention).
 This may be for a number of reasons.
 Some of these arts rely on the tendency of right-handed people to move differently with the left side than with the right, and attempt to take advantage of this.
 Similarly, certain weapons are more often carried on one side.
 For instance, most weapons in ancient China were wielded primarily with the right hand and on the right side; this habit has carried on to the practice of those weapons in modern times.
-As an example, in Xing Yi Quan, most schools that teach spear-fighting only practice on the right side, although much of the rest of the art is ambidextrous in practice.
+As an example, in xingyiquan, most schools that teach spear-fighting only practice on the right side, although much of the rest of the art is ambidextrous in practice.